 In your peer review, please include at least the following:

-The title of the work that is peer reviewed
+The title of the work that is peer reviewed- Lysine: Biosynthesis, Catabolism and Roles

-Date of the peer review
+Date of the peer review- 15 February 2018

-A disclosure of conflicts of interests, or simply state "none declared".
+A disclosure of conflicts of interests, or simply state "none declared".- I have no conflict of interest related to this peer review.

 Since peer reviews for Wiki.J.Sci are public, please include the wording "This text is available under the Creative Commons Attribution/Share-Alike 3.0 Unported License" at the bottom.

 Both anonymous and non-anonymous reviews are permitted.
 We recommend that comments are constructive, and include both strengths and areas for improvement, and be referenced whenever possible.
 Otherwise, WikiJournal of Science has no strict rules regarding the structure and length of a peer review, but guidelines can be found at: wikiversity.org/wiki/WikiJournal_of_Science/Peer_reviewers

+My review need not be anonymous- you decide.

 Lysine: Biosynthesis, Catabolism and Roles